bitcoincashorg/bitcoincash.org/spec/replay-protected-sighash.md

 The proposed digest algorithm is adapted from BIP143[[1]](#bip143) as it minimizes redundant data hashing in verification, covers the input value by the signature and is already implemented in a wide variety of applications[[2]](#bip143Motivation).

 The proposed digest algorithm is used when the `SIGHASH_FORKID` bit is set in the signature's sighash type.
-The verification of signatures which do not set this is bit is not affected.
+The verification of signatures which do not set this bit is not affected.

 ## Specification